precog/quasar-plugin-sql-server/README.md

 ## Datasource

-The MS SQL Server datasource plugin enables Quasar to load data from MS SQL Server.
+The MS SQL Server plugins enable Quasar to load data from and to MS SQL Server.
 Most native column types are supported with the notable exception of `BINARY` variants.

-This plugin also enables connection to Azure SQL Database (Microsoft's hosted SQL Server).
+This plugin also enables connection to Azure SQL Database (Microsoft's hosted SQL Server) and Azure Synapse (formerly Azure SQL DW).

 ### Datasource Configuration